 Important Events, Findings, Studies

 During the later part of the 1960s, medics in the Vietnam War used the drug as an anesthetic.
 Handling patients while they were under the effects of ketamine was much easier.
-Additionally avoiding the negative effects typically common with the opiates used prior.
+Additionally, ketamine did not produce the same negative effects as the previous opiates used.
 During the 1970s, the U.S. approved Ketamine for anesthetic use for the general population.

-The U.S. formally classified K as a Schedule III in 1999, after evidence presented indicating its growing presence in the drug scene as a cheaper alternative to MDMA.
+The U.S. formally classified ketamine as a Schedule III substance in 1999 after continuous growth in recreational use since the late 1970s.
+Its popularity rapidly grew as it became known as a cheap alternative to MDMA.

 Laws and Legal Status